 - Put a lot of pressure on your feet (those that work long hours on their feet).

 - You have sensitive skin and use harsh soaps and detergents.

 - Spend a lot of time in dry environments where there is air conditioning or central heating.

 What causes dry skin on the feet?

-Dry skin can be treated relatively easily at home.
+Dry skin can usually be treated relatively easily at home.

 You can help manage dry skin day-to-day by: